Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Midtown is where young Houston goes to play hard!
 This place is packed with shiny new apartment towers, rooftop bars with killer views, and nightlife that’ll keep you busy every weekend.

-The light rail runs right through here, so you can bar hop downtown and stumble home safely.
+The light rail runs through here, so you can bar hop downtown and stumble home safely.
 You’ll pay city prices, but you get city fun in return.

 Museum District